MadCowKastor/ProjectDocumentation/DesignDocOccupations.md

 * Limitations: Human.
 Max 1 per department.

 **Department Juniors**

 The main workforce upon the ship, they keep it running smoothly, make sure the crew is in good health and progress the march of science.
+The yinglets in these roles tend to be independant of the enclave, though happy to interact with their kind there.
 * Takes order from their Department Head, the Captain and the First Mate
 * Access: Near total access to their department.
 * Skills: As definied by their department